What are electricity rebates?

 Eligibility requirements

-Source: Annual Electricity Concession, Victorian Government.
-Accurate as of August 2025.
+Source: Annual Electricity Concession, Department of Families, Fairness and Housing.
+Accurate as of January 2026.

 Excess Electricity Concession